-Hypertension (high blood pressure) and diabetes are two common medical problems encountered during pregnancy.
-The 2015 birth certificate data showed that in PHR 7, about 7.9 percent of all live births were to mothers with some form of hypertension, and 5.8 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes pre-pregnancy, or developed the condition over the course of the pregnancy).
-Both rates in the region were slightly higher than the state's rate of maternal hypertension (7.4 percent) and maternal diabetes (5.5 percent), respectively.
-From 2006 to 2015, sizeable increases were observed in both rates of maternal hypertension and diabetes in the region.
+Hypertension (high blood pressure) and diabetes are two common maternal health problems a woman may experience during pregnancy.
+The 2015 birth certificate data showed that in PHR 9/10, about 7.6 percent of all live births were to mothers with some form of hypertension, and 3.8 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes prepregnancy, or developed the condition over the course of the pregnancy).
+The region's rate of maternal hypertension was similar to the state's rate (7.4 percent), while the maternal diabetes rate in the region was lower than the state's average (5.5 percent).
+PHR 9/10 had the lowest rate of maternal diabetes among all PHRs in Texas in 2015.
+Both rates of maternal hypertension and diabetes have increased in the region since 2006; especially, the maternal hypertension rate has doubled during this timeframe.